w3c-ccg/traceability-interop/README.md

 a reference implementation.

-This implementation will cover all required AND optional APIs, and will be used to ensure no breaking changes are accidentaly contributed to the spec.
+This implementation will cover all required AND optional APIs, and will be used to ensure no breaking changes are accidentally contributed to the spec.

 ## Postman Test Suites